JoeyShapiro/coconut/NOTES.md

 then next n chunks are that user. compact, maybe, but confusing actually, i dont think this would save much room. will kinda, but not really i think i just have to make sure im not cross packets

+if a user tx, then send it right away. this would get heavy, and how would i merge samples i can have ther server send batches to everyone. oh and that would handle emptiness i can send 0s if the user doesnt tx, but i dont think i need to. i already have it set up with user ids i can send data at a constant interval. this is good testing for multiplayer rather than every time something happens. that would be a lot of transfering i will also have packets do multiple samples, as they do not right now it would be easy to set up, b ut would take WAY too long. that would mean i could compact a lot of the code and it would be less messy im still curious about when i should transmit. every message might work in most cases, but lets try this to see